 Also slated for 2020: Central Library’s new Technology Center, with meeting/conference areas and makerspaces for creation and collaboration.

-The Downtown Central Library’s Rundel Terrace Revitalization Project will transform a long-closed area into a new park-like public riverfront terrace, designed with spaces, pathways and seating for engagement, education and reflection.
-As one of the first sites developed for ROC the Riverway, the city and state have committed nearly $7-million for repairs and maintenance underneath the terrace, and to commission a large scale site-specific public artwork for the corner of Broad Street and South Avenue.
+FFRPL began planning and fundraising for the Downtown Central Library’s Rundel Terrace Revitalization Project will transform a long-closed area into a new park-like public riverfront terrace, designed with spaces, pathways and seating for engagement, education and reflection.

 Before the end of this fiscal year, FFRPL exceeded our $1.4 million fundraising goal for the Library’s From Collections to Community Capital Campaign, supplementing additional funds from Library, City, County and NY State Partners.
 The final phase of the project, slated for Winter 2020, will be a Technology Center, with meeting/conference areas and makerspaces for creation and collaboration.